leandrobbraga/canoa/README.md

 # Canoa

+> [!WARNING]
+> THIS SOFTWARE IS INCOMPLETE AND FULL OF BUGS!
+IT'S NOT IN AN USABLE STATE YET.
+> USE IT AT YOUR OWN RISK!

 Canoa is a minimal-dependency Jira Terminal User Interface (TUI).

 ## Authorization

 The application utilizes [Basic Auth](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for API authorization.
 To generate an API token, please refer to [this documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ## Configuration

 Configuration can be done through environment variables or a `.env` file.

+Precedence rule:

+1. environment variables
+2. .env

 ### Current Configuration Parameters: